abendigo/abendigo.github.io/_posts/2019-02-09-pwa-play-store.markdown

     Upload failed
     You need to use a different package name because "org.chromium" is restricted.

-I greped the source files, and made a change in `app/build.gradle`.
+I grepped the source files, and made a change in `app/build.gradle`.
 I changed `org.chromium` to `blog.frustrated`, and tried again.

 Quick side note, I recently registered the domain name [frustrated.blog][frustrated.blog].
 I hope to move